Here are commonly asked questions. If you would like more information, please call us at 1-800-228-5327.

 A: We require participants to provide a flight itinerary including airline, flight number, and any connecting flight information.
 This form should be provided to us as soon as travel plans have been finalized.
 On opening day our site administrator monitors flight arrival information for students being picked up and notifies the staff member at the airport of any changes.

 For departures after the closing ceremony, our staff members accompany students to the airport, assist them with check-in, and escort them to security.
-Our staff members do not leave the airport until all of our students’ flights have departed.
+Our staff members do not leave the vicinity of the airport until all of our students’ flights have departed.

 Yes, we can try to connect you with other participants who are flying out of the same airport.